| SUPPORTS SUPPLIED The types of supports provided are: The learning guide - "The Approach" "The Approach" is a significant scaffold/support

 teacher provides a reply, which answers and summarises the

+student questions.
 External students follow the same procedure, except that

 they discuss as individuals the questions they would like